 I was sitting writing at my textbook, but the work did not progress; my thoughts were elsewhere.
 I turned my chair to the fire, and dozed.
 Again the atoms were gambolling before my eyes.
 This time the smaller groups kept modestly in the background.
 My mental eye, rendered more acute by repeated visions of this kind, could now distinguish larger structures of manifold conformations; long rows, sometimes more closely fitted together; all twisting and turning in snake like motion.
 But look!
 What was that?
 One of the snakes had seized hold of its own tail, and the form whirled mockingly before my eyes.
 As if by a flash of lightning I woke;… I spent the rest of the night working out the consequences of the hypothesis.
 Let us learn to dream, gentlemen, and then perhaps we shall learn the truth but let us beware of making our dreams public before they have been approved by the waking mind. -Kekule (1890).

 The oldest artificial sweetener, Saccharin, is 300-400 times as sweet as sucrose.
 It was accidentally discovered in the year 1879 by Constantine Fahlberg.
 After finishing his work, he started eating lunch without washing his hands.
 He noticed that the bread started to taste unusually sweet.
-He attributed it to the chemical he had spilled on his hands while working.
+He attributed it to the chemical he had spilt on his hands while working.
 Along with another scientist Ira Remsen, he published a paper giving the details of his discovery in 1880.
-It was late mass produced and the rest is very well known.
+It was late mass-produced and the rest is very well known.

 Archimedes was a Greek philosopher, mathematician, scientist and engineer.
 He invented the catapult and devised a system of pulleys and levers to handle heavy loads.
 The king of his native city Syracuse, Hietro II asked him to determine if his gold crown was alloyed with some cheaper metal like silver without causing damage to it.